isomerpages/govtech-stp/_dcev-lane/pre-departure-and-entry-guide.md

 title: Pre-Departure & Entry Guide
 permalink: /dcev/entryguide
 ---
 This guide is meant for travellers who have received entry approvals to Singapore on a short-term basis via the Death &amp; Critical Illness Emergency Visit (DCEV) Lane.
 Travellers who are unsure if they qualify for emergency entry, may refer here for more information.
-Travellers who are fully vaccinated and are returning from Brunei and Germany from <b>8 Sep 2021</b> onwards, should refer to the [Vaccinated Travel Lane (VTL)](/vtl/requirements-and-process) for more information.
+Travellers who are <a href="/health/vtsg">fully vaccinated</a> and are returning from Brunei and Germany from <b>8 Sep 2021</b> onwards, should refer to the [Vaccinated Travel Lane (VTL)](/vtl/requirements-and-process) for more information.

 <div id="PDT"></div>